robots-make-art-too/Lab_2-autonomous-artistic-agent/README.md

 ## What to do next

-(Don't forget to do your initial aesthetic lab exercise - read the article on `front page`)
+(Don't forget to do your initial aesthetic lab exercise - read the article [above](https://matita.github.io/min-gh-jekyll/link/how-to-think-about-bots-data-society-points-medium))

 For the initial Lab Exercise portion of Lab Project 2 you have been asked to: